authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 ## Glossary

+* MUA - Mail User Agent - The application used to read messages by the end user.
+This could be a thick client or a web-based application.

+* MTA - Mail Transfer Agent - Software used to transfer messages between two systems, typically between two sites, using SMTP as the protocol.

 * SPF - SPF is a framework that designates which systems should be sending for a given domain.
 This can be a list of IPs, CIDRs, or references to DNS records.
 As the sender should be controlling their DNS, they should understand which IPs should be sending as